 - 30 pepperoni slices

-- In a small mixing bowl, combine 1/4 cup warm water with honey and yeast.
+In a small mixing bowl, combine 1/4 cup warm water with honey or maple syrup and yeast.
 Let sit 5 minutes, yeast will start to foam.